Tweed

 Tweed is a rough, woollen fabric, of a soft, open, flexible texture, resembling cheviot or homespun, but more closely woven.
 It is usually woven with a plain weave, twill or herringbone structure.
 Colour effects in the yarn may be obtained by mixing dyed wool before it is spun.

-Tweeds are an icon of traditional Scottish, Irish, Welsh and English clothing, being desirable for informal outerwear, due to the material being moisture-resistant and durable.
-Tweeds are made to withstand harsh climates and are commonly worn for outdoor activities such as shooting and hunting, in England, Wales, Ireland and Scotland.
+Tweeds are a staple of traditional Scottish, Irish, Welsh, and English clothing, being desirable for informal outerwear, due to the material being moisture-resistant and durable.
+Tweeds are made to withstand harsh climates and are commonly worn for outdoor activities such as shooting and hunting.
 In Ireland, tweed manufacturing is now most associated with County Donegal but originally covered the whole country.
 In Scotland, tweed manufacturing is most associated with the Isle of Harris in the Hebrides.

 Etymology

 The original name of the cloth was tweel, Scots for twill, the material being woven in a twilled rather than a plain pattern.
 A traditional story has the name coming about almost by chance.
 Around 1831, a London merchant, James Locke, received a letter from a Hawick firm, Wm.
 Watson & Sons, Dangerfield Mills about some "tweels".
 The merchant misinterpreted the handwriting, understanding it to be a trade-name taken from the River Tweed that flows through the Scottish Borders textile area.
 The goods were subsequently advertised as Tweed and the name has remained since.